danielshervheim/unity-stylized-sky/README.md

-# WIP

-This readme is a wip. bear with me!
+*This readme is a wip. bear with me!*

 # Stylized-Sky-in-Unity
 A simple stylized sky, day/night cycle controller, clouds, and other atmospheric effects package for Unity.